scratch-er/nemu-workloads/README.md

 ## How are the Workloads Built

 Each workload becomes a binary file that NEMU loads directly.
-This file contains OpenSBI, the Linux kernel, and the workload.
+This file contains the device tree, OpenSBI, the Linux kernel, and the workload.
 Each sub-directory of `workload` is a "workload directory" defining how to build a workload.
 The build occurs in an ad hoc source directory, and the resulting files install into an ad hoc package directory.
 The package directory's content overlays the Linux kernel's built-in initramfs.

 Each workload directory should contain: